Observational Cohort Studies

 - Take other health tests, such as strength tests and cognitive tests (tests that measure a person’s ability to think, reason, and understand).

-Between surveys and visits, observational cohort study participants may be asked to keep track of their symptoms, physical activity, and sleep patterns.
-Researchers may ask some participants to mail biosamples to a study site.
-Researchers may also contact the participant’s doctor about their test results.
+Between surveys and visits, researchers may ask observational cohort study participants to keep track of their symptoms, physical activity, and sleep patterns.
+Researchers may also ask some participants to mail biosamples to a study site.
+Additionally, researchers may contact the participant’s doctor about their test results or provide test results directly to participants so they can discuss those results with their doctor.

 Each RECOVER observational cohort study follows a detailed study plan called a research protocol.
-These protocols:
+These protocols describe the questions researchers will try to answer, what they will do to answer those questions, and how they will work with study participants.

 Leadership